It's Time to Apply for Financial Aid

 Why should you apply?

-The U.S. Department of Education offers more than $120 million each year to help students pay for college, and you may be eligible for more than you think.
+The office of Federal Student Aid offers more than $120 billion in grants, work-study and loans each year to help students pay for college, and you may be eligible for more than you think.

 But filling out your FAFSA is about more than receiving federal aid, and we strongly encourage you to submit a free application even if you think you won't qualify.